-123 How does a designated delivery storage facility conduct supervision and management of the transportation of commodities as prescribed in Article 39 of the "Delivery Rules of the Shanghai International Energy Exchange"?
+How does a designated delivery How does a designated delivery storage facility conduct supervision and management of the transportat and management of the transportation of commodities as prescribed in Article 40 of the INE Delivery Rules?

-A designated delivery storage facility may supervise the transportation of commodities by checking an oil tanker's shipping time and logbook.
+A designated delivery storage facility monitors the transport of commodities by checking an oil tanker's shipping schedule, logbook, and AIS signal.

-In Article 131 of the "Delivery Rules of the Shanghai International Energy Exchange", it states that certain registered commodities approved by the Exchange for exemption from inspection may be exempted from quality inspection at delivery.
-Is this applicable to any of the seven deliverable grades?
+Article 131 of the INE Delivery Rules states that certain registered commodities approved by INE for exemption from inspection may be exempted from quality inspection at delivery.
+Does this exemption apply to all the deliverable crude oils?